May 31, 2023

 Google Domains is a domain registrar powered by Google.
-Despite being in beta testing, it offers over 300 new and popular top-level domain extensions (TLDs).
+It. offers over 300 new and popular top-level domain extensions (TLDs).

 Users are required to have an existing Google account to access Google Domains’ services.
 It’s possible to connect it to other Google services for a better workflow, like Google Workspace (formerly known as Google Suite) or Google Ads.